-An adviser is an individual of the Complainant's or Respondent's choosing, including an attorney, to provide support during the complaint process.
+Advisor: An adviser is an individual of the Complainant's or Respondent's choosing, including an attorney, to provide support during the complaint process.
+More on the role and responsibility of an adviser can be found in the Title IX Grievance Procedure.